andrewCluey/terraform-azurerm-storage-account/README.md

 # terraform-azurerm-storage-account

 Creates a new Storage Account with option to create containers and Blob Private Endpoint.

+Changes in this version:
+  - Removed Private Endpoint resources.
+Use the separate private\_endpoint module for each PE required.

 Future changes include:
-  - Network ACL options.
+  - Network ACL options
   - Option to create Queues and Tables
-  - Ability to create private endpoints for other endpoint types (file, table etc).
-  - add additional options for choosing doifferent file authentication methods (AD)
+  - add additional options for choosing different file authentication methods (AD)
   - Options to change tier and protocol for shares.

 ## Example - default